silkroadnomad/DoichainPlaygroundSvelte/README.md

 ## Todos:
 - [x] add Dockerfile and docker-compose.yml with Doichain Node and ElectrumX
+    - [x] generating Electrumx self signed server certificates on startup (secure websocket) for local development
+    - [ ] adding a network dropdown (Doichain Mainnet / Doichain RegTest) to +layout.svelte
+    - [ ] connecting to RegTest electrumx
-  - [ ] add nginx, letsencrypt and enable wss for electrumx
+    - [ ] add nginx, letsencrypt and enable wss for Electrumx for production use
 - [x] generate mnemonic
 - [x] create xpriv and xpub from mnemonic
 - [x] generate new (legacy) p2pkh addressP2pkh from a derivation path